rikasun/Study-Notes/JavaScript.md

 - What problem does `bind` solve in Javascript?
 How does it accomplish this?
 - What is the syntax for passing arguments to the `bind` function?
 - Does JS assign variables by value or by reference?
+- What are the 7 different JS types?
+- Explain the difference between + and -*/ in JS when it comes to coercion.
+- How does prototypal inheritance work?